 In August 1945, the United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki.
 The unprecedented explosions and resulting radioactive fallout resulted in the tragic deaths of roughly 200,000 people.

 High levels of ionizing radiation spawned by the detonations sentenced individuals who survived the initial blasts to various cancers.
 Strangely, however, survivors subjected to lower doses of radiation may actually have had elongated lifespans and reduced cancer mortality.
 Such is the finding of an article recently published to the journal Genes and Environment.

 Researcher Shizuyo Sutou of Shujitsu Women's University is the author of the paper.
 Sutou examined data from the Life Span Study, which has followed 120,000 survivors of the atomic bomb blasts since 1950.
-His analysis showed that survivors exposed to between 0.005 and 0.5 Grays of radiation had lower relative mortality than control subjects not exposed to atomic bomb radiation.
+His analysis showed that survivors exposed to between 0.005 and 0.5 Grays of radiation (just before where light radiation sickness starts) had lower relative mortality than control subjects not exposed to atomic bomb radiation.